MHA rejects TOC's application to cancel Pofma order over police bullying claims

-The video posted on May 18 contained falsehoods alleging that police officers "had taunted and reprimanded an elderly woman for not wearing a mask", said the Ministry of Home Affairs (MHA) on Friday (May 28).
+The video posted on May 18 contained falsehoods alleging that police officers "had taunted and reprimanded an elderly woman for not wearing a mask", said the Ministry of Home Affairs (MHA) yesterday.

 The video was originally shared by Instagram user @nichology.